jacobpretorius/InstaCrawler/README.md

 # InstaCrawler
 .NET Core 2.0 IG email scraper using ElasticSearch.
 Runs on 4 threads and munches bandwidth like no other.

-By default it will index emails and scraped users into the "emailfrominstagram" localhost ES index under /emailitem and /targetuser respectively, /targetuser will grow very big very quickly.
-Uses about 1 - 1.4mbps.
+By default it will index emails and scraped emails into the "emailfrominstagram" localhost ES index and scraped accounts to "emailfrominstagramtargets", /emailfrominstagramtargets will grow very big very quickly.
+Uses about 1-1.4mbps.

 ## Setup:
-You need ElasticSearch installed and running (V1 release is for 5.6.7, old indexes structure).
+You need ElasticSearch installed and running (ES >6, I'm using 6.2.1).

 Optionally edit your environment variables and build the app for your environment. e.g. for win10 64: